Norrie advances to Rio Open final

 RIO DE JANEIRO (AP) — Second-seeded Cameron Norrie advanced to the final of the Rio Open after beating Bernabe Zapata Miralles 6-2, 3-6, 7-6 (3) on Saturday.

 Norrie’s third final of the year on Sunday will be against defending champion Carlos Alcaraz or Nicolas Jarry.
-Norrie lost to Alcaraz in the Buenos Aires final last weekend.
+Norrie lost to Alcaraz at the Argentina Open final last weekend.

 Norrie needed 2 1/2 hours to put down Zapata Miralles.
 In the deciding set, Norrie saved a break point in the fifth game, broke the Spaniard in the sixth but was forced to a tiebreak.
 His stronger first service made the difference.